This best books for 12-year-old boys and girls (in 7th grade) list is huge and I know you’ll find lots of good books!

 Sara and the Search for Normal by Wesley King

 REALISTIC / MENTAL ILLNESS

 Sara wants to be cured of her mental illnesses and be “normal” like other kids so she makes rules for herself.
-Among other diagnoses, Sara is bipolar for which she blames herself.
-She hates her out-of-control brain and feels like nobody can help.
-Meanwhile, she begins group therapy where she makes a friend; a friend who is covered in hidden bruises.
-Sara and Erin think of themselves as Star Children, kids alien DNA.
-It’s profoundly sad to witness Sara’s self-loathing yet her still hoping for a better tomorrow.
-Sara begins to realize she wants to change her inner dialogue and accept herself.
+She hates her out-of-control brain but begins group therapy where she makes a friend; a friend who is covered in hidden bruises.
+Sara and Erin think of themselves as Star Children, kids wth alien DNA.
+It’s profoundly sad to witness Sara’s self-loathing.
 For readers, it’s a valuable opportunity to see inside Sara’s mind and how painful it is to have an invisible disease.
-It won’t make you think like her but will give you compassion.

 The Van Gogh Deception by Deron Hicks

 Written like an adult suspense novel, this is one of the best edge-of-your-seat mystery books for middle grade that I’ve ever read.
 The author jumps around showing various incidents and people.
 You’ll have no idea what is going on or what will happen next.
 A boy with no memory is found at the National Gallery staring at a Degas sculpture.
 Strangely, this boy does know a great deal about art and artists.
 Soon we learn he’s being hunted by a team of professional bad guys.
 The boy, Art, and his foster sister escape from several kidnapping attempts and begin to unravel who he is and what’s going on.